-- > Noncredit students typically come from more diverse and socioeconomically disadvantaged backgrounds.
-They therefore require more intensive and extensive student services.
-An equitable distribution at the state level for SSSP and SEP funding would provide supplemental financial support for noncredit. - Qualify noncredit adult learners for federal Pell Grants as was done recently for high school students enrolled in community college. - Earmark restricted funding to provide dedicated mental health services to noncredit students. - Engage in targeted outreach to veterans, adults with disabilities, ex-offenders, the marginally housed, immigrants, refugees, opportunity youth, foster youth, the unemployed, and single parents to ensure noncredit programs serve our most vulnerable residents. - Reinvent and fund non-credit career counseling and implement workforce services to support students with career exploration, transition, placement, and success.
+- Provide an equitable distribution at the state level for SSSP and SEP noncredit funding.
+Noncredit students typically come from significantly more diverse and socioeconomically disadvantaged backgrounds.
+They often require more specialized and extensive student services and supplemental financial support. - Earmark restricted funding to provide dedicated mental health services to noncredit students. - Engage in targeted outreach to veterans, adults with disabilities, ex-offenders, the marginally housed, immigrants, refugees, opportunity youth, foster youth, the unemployed, and single parents to ensure noncredit programs serve our most vulnerable residents.